On the mapping class groups of $#_r(S^p \times S^p)$ for $p = 3, 7$: The global derivative and

 \begin{Lemma} Let $F_0$ and $F_1$ be stable framings of $M_r$ as above.
 Then $\psi_{F_0} = \psi_{F_1} + \bar x$. \end{Lemma}

-\begin{proof} This is a standard, if subtle, result of surgery: see \cite{Le}[Thm.$\, 4.2 (b)$] and the discussion preceeding it for a proof.
-Of course Levine uses normal maps over the stable normal bundle but the bijective correspondence between these and tangential normal maps is covered in detail in \cite{Lu}[Lemma 3.51]. \end{proof}
+\begin{proof} This is a standard, if subtle, result of surgery: see \cite{Le}[Theorem$\, 4.2 (b)$] and the discussion preceding it for a proof.
+Of course Levine uses normal maps over the stable normal bundle but the bijective correspondence between these and tangential normal maps is covered in detail in \cite{Lu}[Lemma 3.51]. \end{proof} \begin{Lemma} Let $F$ be a stable framing of $M_r$ with associated quadratic form $\psi_F$.
+Then $s_F = s({\psi_F}) \circ \alpha$ {\rm mod} $2$. \end{Lemma}